Generic name: polyethylene glycol electrolyte solution [ pall-ee-ETH-il-een-GLYE-kol-ee-LEK-troe-lyte ]

-What should I avoid while taking GoLYTELY (polyethylene glycol electrolyte solution)?
+What should I avoid while taking GoLYTELY?

-Do not use other laxatives while using polyethylene glycol electrolyte solution unless your doctor has told you to.
+Do not use other laxatives while using GoLYTELY unless your doctor has told you to.

-GoLYTELY (polyethylene glycol electrolyte solution) side effects
+GoLYTELY side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-If you have any of these side effects, you may need to drink the medication more slowly, or stop using it for a short time.
+You may need to drink the liquid more slowly, or stop using it for a short time if you have certain side effects.
 Call your doctor for instructions if you have:

 gagging, choking, severe stomach pain or bloating;

-Common side effects may include:
+Common side effects of GoLYTELY may include:

 rectal pain or irritation;